milicapantovic/CI_mfvs/README.md

 4. **WLS D-Sequence Heuristic:** based on the method by Wang, Lloyd, and Soffa (1985, 1988).
 Constructs a D-sequence of vertices using associated graphs.
 Provides optimal results on cyclically reducible graphs.

-5. **Local-Ratio Inspired Heuristic:** adapted from approximation algorithms for the undirected variant.
-Balances solution quality and runtime, though without proven guarantees for DFVS.

-6. **Iterative Compression (Sketch):** Based on Reed–Smith–Vetta (2004).
+5. **Iterative Compression (Sketch):** Based on Reed–Smith–Vetta (2004).
 Demonstrates exact methods for small k.

-## Results

- * Naive Exact: optimal but impractical for larger graphs.

- * Greedy Degree-Product: fastest, scales well.

- * Greedy Frequency: more accurate but slower.

- * WLS D-Sequence: best overall, often close to optimal.

- * Local-Ratio: competitive, moderate speed and quality.

 ## Each run will

-* Print the DFVS size, runtime, and validity.
+* Print the MFVS size, runtime, and validity.
-* Show the original graph with DFVS highlighted.
+* Show the original graph with MFVS highlighted.
 * Show the resulting DAG after vertex removal.

 ## Visualization